-For 2014, I am estimating that the Prelude will become available in mid August and the Nova may possibly become available in late September.
+For 2014, I am estimating that the Prelude will start to become available in early August and the Nova may possibly become available in early September.
 From mid August to late September a fair supply of Fall Gold yellow raspberries may also be available for early customers each day that we are open.
 Both Red and Yellow raspberry picking will be on a first come basis but customers coming later in the morning can call my cell phone number (See Picking Information Section below).
 Fall raspberry picking will continue until our first hard frost or the end of October (whichever comes first).

 July 27, 2014: A few ripe Prelude red raspberries have been available for my morning cereal these last few days but not enough to permit customer picking.
 With the cooler nights and plenty of irrigation berry quality looks great.
 The two new rows of Prelude planted this spring are slightly behind schedule coupled with the removal of two underperforming older Prelude rows due to crown gall means fall raspberry picking will be fairly steady up to frost without much of a "peak" period.
-The size on Fall Gold yellow raspberries looks better than what we saw in June but excessive heat and sunlight can cook or blanch out the yellow berries in one, hot afternoon so it is still a little early to forecast our fall yellow raspberry crop.
+The size on Fall Gold yellow raspberries looks better than what we saw in June but excessive heat and sunlight can cook or bleach out the yellow berries in one, hot afternoon so it is still a little early to forecast our fall yellow raspberry crop.

 October 25, 2013: A very heavy frost/freeze last night brought the late raspberry season to an end.
 Picking was good right up to the end !!